hchyang/PSiTE/wes/capgem/README.md

 #### Install
 CapGem requires a Java Runtime Environment (Java Runtime Environment >=1.7).

 To install CapSim, one can go to the folder containing the source code (CSiTE/wes/capgem) and then run `make`.
-A sample command is:
-`make install INSTALL_DIR=./ MXMEM=8000m SERVER=true`.
+A sample command is:  `make install INSTALL_DIR=./ MXMEM=8000m SERVER=true`.
 If INSTALL_DIR is specified to be a directory other than ‘./’, this directory should be added to environment variable PATH.
+In case the memory for Java virtual machine is not enough, users can set the maximum memory by adding export \_JAVA\_OPTIONS="-Xmx8g" in the .bashrc file in the home directory of the computer.

 Several additional packages are required to use CapGem for simulation, including:
 	* bowtie2-build, bowtie2 (http://bowtie-bio.sourceforge.net/bowtie2/index.shtml)